Last Update: 3/13/2026

 They study body tissues and fluids to diagnose diseases, helping doctors understand what's wrong with patients so they can get the right treatment.

-The career of a pathologist is labeled as "Evolving" because AI is starting to help with tasks like analyzing microscope images and writing parts of reports.
-While AI can speed up routine work and improve accuracy, it acts as a tool to assist rather than replace pathologists.
+The career of a pathologist is labeled as "Evolving" because AI tools are increasingly being integrated to help with tasks like analyzing tissue slides and reading pathology reports.
+These technologies speed up routine work and improve accuracy, but they don't replace the need for human judgment in diagnosing diseases and deciding on treatments.

 Read full analysisLearn more about how you can thrive in this position